filizt/mock-rest-api-specs/.github/ISSUE_TEMPLATE/request-arm-api-review.md

 **Purpose**
 1. What's the purpose of your request?
       - [ ] new service onboarding
-      - [ ] adding a new API version to your stable service
+      - [ ] adding a new API version to stable service
-      - [ ] adding a new API to your preview service
+      - [ ] adding a new API to preview service
       - [ ] Other, please clarify

-2. What's the purpose of the API you're working on? <might need an example here>
+2. What's the purpose of the API you're working on? (need a good example here that they can refer to)

 **Type Model**

 Identify the resource types the API will operate on, how they are used to implement the behavior of the API.
-Provide the following for each resource type: Name, important properties, description of how the resource type affects/controls the behavior of the service. <might need an example here>
+Provide the following for each resource type: Name, important properties, description of how the resource type affects/controls the behavior of the service. (need a good example here that they can refer to)

 **Usage scenario**

-Provide end to end usage scenarios of each resource type. <might need an example here>
+Provide end to end usage scenarios of each resource type. (need a good example here that they can refer to)